REAIABook/REAIABook/readme.md

   dbWriteTable(db.conn, 'Crime', crime.data, row.names=FALSE)
 ```

-And, finally, we write the tweet sentiment data, again overwriting the previous data
+And, finally, we write the tweet sentiment data, again overwriting the previous data.

 ``` r
   # Check if exists, if so overwrite